 AO : Without

-The other three sets to differ from the principle schema are; (1) the numbers which, formed from a vowel-consonant-vowel combination, (2) Linking words like prepositions & conjunctions (see next lesson); & (3) the pronouns & possessive pronouns such as ‘you’ & ‘yours.’
+The other three sets to differ from the principle schema are; (1) the numbers, formed from a vowel-consonant-vowel combination, (2) Linking words like prepositions & conjunctions (see next lesson); & (3) the pronouns & possessive pronouns such as ‘you’ & ‘yours.’
 The latter group are created from the 30-strong word pool formed by the diphthongean ‘consonant-vowel-vowel’ combination.
 Not all of the 30 possibilities have been utilised, which should ensure ease of understanding.
 Note how some words represent several of shades of the core meaning, subject-object superfluities which may be dismissed to ensure a smoother running of the Unversal langauge.

 MEO – Me, I